loopasam/pixelpotluck/README.md

 # TODO

-- define structure of article, metadata:
-- Title
-- Image
-- Description
-- Time
-- Servings
-- Ingredients
-- Instructions
-- Notes
 - Tags

-- Test article 1
-- Test article 2
+- Logos for all sections of articles and tags.
+- Images workflow
+- proper naming and sizing for images, including logo
+- Create 4 articles to test pagination
+- define structure of article, metadata: Time wording
+- Style text for tags and articles
 - Background image

+- FAQ: Write the page and decide on the content

-- Create 10 articles to test pagination
+- Reference articles types
-- FAQ
-- Tags
+- Search
-- Style text for tags and articles
 - RSS
 - Sitemap
 - Robots.txt
-- Images workflow
-- proper naming and sizing for images, including logo

-- Search